sarfophil/course-registration/README.md

 # Course Enrollment Webservice
-Restful Course Enrollment Webservice to automate the process of enrollment for students.
+Restful Course Enrollment Webservice to automate the process of enrollment of students.

 ## Quick Start
 	mvn spring-boot:run